-The application process for the 2017/2018 Partnership Forum Program begins May 1 and ends May 26.
-APPLY HERE.
+The application process for the 2017/2018 Partnership Forum Program has ended.

 Mollie Jackson, Co-Chair, Partnership Forum

 Partnership Forum is a mentorship program that connects ULI young professionals (Mentees) with established industry leaders (Mentors).
 The group-style format focuses on career guidance, industry education, leadership skills, and peer-networking.
 This unique experience also offers our mentors an opportunity to strengthen ties with the young future leaders of the local real estate community and ULI.
 Currently in our 12th year, we have successfully provided over 800 Young Leaders with mentorship and career support.

 The Partnership Forum Program is guided by 5 Critical Factors:

 Commitment – It is essential that every member be committed to the Forum in order to create the type of atmosphere necessary for success.
 Members who place a high priority on the Forum arrive on time, are fully attentive and respectful of other members, participate with vigor, stay until the conclusion of the meeting, and arrange their busy calendars with the Forum in mind.
 Attendance at the monthly meetings is mandatory.

 Confidentiality – Participants must have total certainty that matters discussed will remain confidential.
 It is essential for the Forum that members of the group do not breach confidentiality – this creates the ideal environment for sharing and learning.
 A breach in confidentiality will be treated as a resignation from the Program.

 Leadership – A concerned, committed, and experienced Mentor is vital to the success of Partnership Forum.
 The Mentor serves as a strong leader and emphasizes that leadership is shared across the group.
 Each member is responsible for the success of the Forum.